VishnuVardhanmusic/IITPKD-MTech-DE-Project/README.md

  ## Steps to execute locally
 1) Download the Code
-2) Ensure all the libraries in the requirements.txt are present (execute pip install -r requirements.txt)
+2) Ensure all the libraries in the requirements.txt are present (Execute the command >>pip install -r requirements.txt)
-3) Run the code by executing (python svs_auth.py)
+3) Run the code by executing the command >>python svs_auth.py